nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/martingales-and-markov-processes.md

 where $$N_t$$ is some random variable or noise term independent of $$X_s$$ then $$X_t$$ is Markov.

-I'll let y'all figure out yourselves why this is the case, but as a hint consider the probability distribution function.
+Why is this the case?
 ## Martingale Property